 If lower back pain does not resolve within a few months, it is important to see a spine specialist to discuss treatment options.
 Medication, modifying physical activity, physical therapy, and injections can often relieve the pain caused by degenerative disc disease.

-If surgery is required to treat the underlying condition causing pain, minimally invasive decompression and stabilization procedures at the Minimally Invasive Spine Institute allow patients to avoid traditional open back surgery.
+If surgery is required to treat the underlying condition causing pain, minimally invasive decompression and stabilization procedures at the DFW Spine Institute allow patients to avoid traditional open back surgery.
 Procedures are safer, more effective and often out-patient, allowing patients to avoid the risk of complications associated with open back surgery.